TACC/Lmod/docs/source/310_settarg.rst

 Introduction
 ````````````

-Settarg works with Lmod to help developers manage their compiled
+The settarg module works with Lmod to help developers manage their
-software projects.
-It does so by making it easy to switch between
+compiled software projects.
+It does so by making it easy to switch
-optimize or debug builds or changing compiler or other modules and
+between optimize or debug builds; change compiler or other modules;
-letting the build system know about the changes.
+and let the build system know about the changes.
 The secret of
-settarg is that it concentrates the state of a build into one
+settarg is that it consolidates the state of a build into one
 environment variable called $TARG.

 One of the big advantages of developing software with a module system